Research

 Wildfire smoke reduces lake ecosystem metabolic rates unequally across a trophic gradient

-The objective of this study was to quantify the impact of wildfire smoke on lakes, with a particular focus on trends in smoke coverage and its effects on ecosystem functions such as gross primary production and ecosystem respiration.
-The research assessed these impacts across ten lakes in California, USA, which varied in water clarity and nutrient concentrations.
-During the three years with the heaviest smoke coverage (2018, 2020, and 2021), lakes experienced 23 to 45 days of medium to high-density smoke.
-This led to a 20% reduction in shortwave radiation flux and a five-fold increase in acceptable concentrations of particulate matter.
+This study quantified the impact of wildfire smoke on lakes, focusing on trends in smoke coverage and its effects on ecosystem functions such as gross primary production (GPP) and ecosystem respiration.
+Ten California lakes with varying water clarity and nutrient concentrations were accessed.
+During heavy smoke years (2018, 2020, 2021), lakes experienced 23 to 45 days of medium to high-density smoke, reducing shortwave radiation by 20% and increasing particulate matter five-fold.
 The results indicated that ecosystem respiration generally declined during periods of cover of smoke, with the most significant declines observed in low-nutrient, cold lakes.
-The response of gross primary production to smoke was more variable, depending on the specific attributes of each lake.
+The response of GPP to smoke was more variable, depending on the specific attributes of each lake.
 The study concluded that both lake characteristics and the timing of wildfires are crucial in mediating the effects of smoke on freshwater ecosystems.

 Team Members: Facundo Scordo and Sudeep Chandra